papadeltasierra/hc12x/docs/project.md

 - An [STMicroelectronics] [STM8] 8-bit processor that is the interface that configures and transmits and receives via a...
 - [Silicon Labs] [4463] High-Performance, Low Current Tranceiver
-- An AS179-92LF 2-way radio frequency switch (marked S79)
+- A [Skyworks] [AS179-92LF] 2-way radio frequency switch (marked S79)

-Using the standard firmware, data cna be transmitted between pairs of [HC-12]s using the default custom protocol and settings.
+Using the standard firmware, data can be transmitted between pairs of [HC-12]s using the default custom protocol and settings.

+> There is no specification of the custom protocol used or access to to source code for the standard firmware used with these boards.

 ### Connections
 The connections around the HC-12 are as follows:

+> Assume there might be errors below - hard to follow them on a board this size!

 |STM8|4463|AS179-92LF|Purpose|
 |-|-|-|-|